apoorvkh/torchrunx/docs/source/examples.md

 # Examples

-## Using `torchrunx` with other deep learning libraries
+## Training GPT-2 on WikiText

-We will show examples of how to use `torchrunx` to train a GPT-2 (small) with text data from wikitext.
+We will show examples of how to use `torchrunx` alongside several deep learning libraries to train a GPT-2 (small) model with text data from WikiText.

 ### Accelerate